QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 High- and low-cut frequencies can be defined for both P- and S-waves separately and are defined in Hertz.
 Typically S-waves have lower frequency content than P-waves and the horizontal components may have a different seismic-noise frequency content to the vertical component.

-For volcano-tectonic or microseismicity recorded across a local network, good starting values are 2 Hz for the high-pass corner and 10 - 16 Hz for the low-pass filter.
+For volcano-tectonic or microseismicity recorded across a local network, good starting values are 2 Hz for the low-cut corner and 10 - 16 Hz for the high-cut corner.
 These values remove most of the seismic noise associated with the oceanic microseism (periods > 7 s) and reduce high-frequency anthropogenic seismic noise.

 .. note:: QuakeMigrate uses a Butterworth filter with customisable high- and low-corners.
 The filter is applied both forwards and backwards to remove any phase shifts.
 As such, the effective order is double the user-defined order.